What is a Safe Withdrawal Rate in Retirement?

 We will explore different strategies and considerations to help you determine the optimal withdrawal rate for your unique circumstances.

-What is a Withdrawal Rate?
+What is a Withdrawal Rate in Retirement?

 What is a withdrawal rate?